 Learning how to make pottery is fun and easy.
 You can choose the clay and glaze you want to create whatever you want.
 We’ll start with choosing your clay.

 Choosing the right clay is an important decision.
 There are many different clays, but there are three main types that most potters choose from, each with its own benefits and firing temperatures.

-Stoneware has a high heat tolerance, can be versatile in its uses because it’s dense and more durable than other clays.
+Stoneware has a high heat tolerance and can be versatile in its uses because it’s dense and more durable than other clays.
 This clay is a great choice for beginners when first starting out because it is also plastic (easier to mold).

-Porcelain is smooth, has a high heat tolerance, but is more elastic (does not mold as easy) which makes it a bit more difficult for beginners to work with.
+Porcelain is smooth and has a high heat tolerance but is more elastic (it does not mold as easily), which makes it a bit more difficult for beginners to work with.